Rhinoplasty in Little Rock, AR

 The appropriate age for nose surgery depends on many factors.
-For children, cosmetic nose surgery should be delayed until facial development approaches maturity.
+For children, cosmetic nose surgery should be delayed until facial development reaches maturity.
 This level of maturity is usually around the age of 16 for girls and 18 for boys.
 However, nose surgery may be performed at a younger age if a severe breathing problem is present.
 There is no upper age limit for nose surgery.
-Nose surgery patients from Little Rock, North Little Rock, Pine Bluff and other Arkansas regions in their sixties and seventies elected to have this procedure with good results.
+Nose surgery patients from Little Rock, North Little Rock, Pine Bluff and other Arkansas regions, in their 60s and 70s have elected to undergo this procedure with good results.

 Since the nose is usually the most defining characteristic of the face, a slight alteration can result in a more pleasing look that compliments other facial features.
 Technical refinements in surgical procedures have allowed consistently better results; however, patients must recognize that the goal of the surgery is improvement, not perfection.

-During your nose surgery consultation in Dr. English’s Little Rock office, the surgeon assesses the patient's age, height, skin thickness, ethnic background and shape of other features such as the forehead, eyes and chin.
-Nose surgery is as much artistic in nature as it is technical, so your surgeon strives to make each patient's nose fit his or her face.
-The goal is a natural looking nose rather than one that appears to have been surgically altered.
+During your nose surgery consultation in our office, the surgeon assesses the patient’s age, height, skin thickness, ethnic background and shape of other features, such as the forehead, eyes and chin.
+Nose reconstruction requires a keen, artistic eye as well as technical expertise, so your surgeon utilizes his skills to ensure the contours of your nose conform to the natural shape of your face.
+Dr. English’s goal is an aesthetically pleasing nose that does not appear to be surgically altered.
 It is frequently necessary to correct a receding or protruding chin at the same time nose surgery is performed to provide harmony of the facial features.

 How is nose surgery performed?